awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 You can create a non\-partitioned Athena table for querying CloudTrail logs directly from the CloudTrail console\.
 Creating an Athena table from the CloudTrail console requires that you be logged in with an IAM user or role that has sufficient permissions to create tables in Athena\.
 + For information about setting up permissions for Athena, see [Setting Up](setting-up.md)\.
-+ For information about creating a table with partitions, see [Manually Creating the Table for CloudTrail Logs in Athena](#create-cloudtrail-table)\.
++ For information about creating a table with partitions, see [Creating the Table for CloudTrail Logs in Athena Using Manual Partitioning](#create-cloudtrail-table)\.

 **To create an Athena table for a CloudTrail trail using the CloudTrail console**